cragis/McP/instructions/joints.md

 1. Clip back Y smooth rods
 1. Add zip ties with head facing inside the frame as seen on figure 10.2.
 Ensure zip ties are not touching the bed and y carriage
 1. If the bed does not slide smoothly, improve rod spacing/angle<br>
-   :warning: this step is very important, take your time and check dimensions from [step 9](step09.md)
+   :warning: this step is very important, take your time and check dimensions from previous step.
 1. Unscrew 2x M3x10 bottom screws of the y_motor_mount as highlighted in figure 10.3
 1. Rotate the motor and mount the Y belt
 1. Find the correct tension for the belt.
 You can use the Prusa MK3 method from the original manual here : [Step 37 Testing the Y-axis belt](http://manual.prusa3d.com/Guide/2.+Y-axis+assembly/507?lang=en#s8300)